Cotangent Calculator – Calculate cot(x)

 Thus, the cotangent of angle α in a right triangle is equal to the length of the adjacent side b divided by the opposite side a.

-To solve cot, simply enter the length of the adjacent and opposite sides, then solve.
+To find the ratio of cotangent, simply enter the length of the adjacent and opposite sides, then simplify.

 This formula might look very similar to the formula to calculate tangent.
 That’s because cotangent is the reciprocal of tangent.